sg893052/sonic-buildimage/platforms/secure_boot/brcm_secure_boot.md

  - Various HW components such as FPGA, CLPDs, Boot firmware etc.
  - Software e.g. ONIE, NOS installers and NOS
 Root of trust (RoT) generally is such a core component which can be trusted explicitly.
 Usually this RoT is UEFI or BIOS.
 Trust is then propogated throughout the components of the boot process.
 Chain of trust is formed where one component of the boot process meausures, verfies and execute the next component.
-If verification fails, the boot process is aborted.
+If verification fails at any one stage, the boot process is aborted.
 ONIE provides support for secure boot by including various applications, keys and certificates management.
 To apply the secure boot concept to SONiC installer image, we must provide the NOS image in way suitable for secure boot applications.
 Components of the NOS image such as grub and linux kernel should be signed.
-These components should also support verificaiton of the next component in the chain.
+These components should also support verification of the next component in the chain.
 Finally, the full NOS image should be signed and formatted in a way so that it supports verfication and execution from ONIE environment.
 Since the NOS image can be loaded via sonic_installer command as well, an infra similar to ONIE nos intaller must be present to validate the new NOS image.

 ## Functional Requirements